SaaS Management platforms

 2022.
 Josys secures $32M for its SaaS management platform

-Josys, the Japanese B2B SaaS platform that streamlines and automates corporate IT operations, said today it has raised $32 million.
-Josys, spun off from its parent company Raksul last year, launched its automated management IT devices and SaaS application in September 2021 that reduces IT operation costs and enhances security systems.
-One of the things that sets Josys apart from other SaaS management platforms like BetterCloud and Okta is that it empowers users by providing multiple professional services, including device procurement, business process outsourcing (kitting services) and storage, along with SaaS management, the company says.
+Japanese B2B SaaS platform Josys announced today that it has successfully raised $32 million in funding.
+As a spin-off from its parent company Raksul, Josys launched its automated management IT devices and SaaS application in September 2021, aiming to streamline and automate corporate IT operations while reducing costs and enhancing security systems.
+What sets Josys apart from other SaaS management platforms like BetterCloud and Okta, according to the company, is its comprehensive approach that empowers users through various professional services.
+These services include device procurement, business process outsourcing (kitting services), storage, and SaaS management.

 2022.
 Beamy lands $9M to help enterprises detect and manage their SaaS apps